jayudit/Interactive-Lab-Hub/Lab 2/README.md

 # Lab 2 Part 2

-Pull Interactive Lab Hub updates to your repo.
+Pull Interactive Lab Hub updates to your repo - Done

+Version 2 of PiClock -> [Watch the video]https://youtu.be/rVeoaj3DzPM

 Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.